cpainchaud/RFLink32/README.md

 ### MQTT Server (disabled by default)
 - Define compilation flag MQTT_ENABLED or define it in 6_WIFI_MQTT.h
 - If you have not enabled WifiManager, make sure you update Wifi settings in 6_Credentials.h
-### WifiManager (disabled by default)
-- RFLINK_WIFIMANAGER_ENABLED
-- RFLINK_SHOW_CONFIG_PORTAL_PIN_BUTTON defines the PIN used to start the Config Portal on demand.
-This portal can be used to reconfigure MQTT, Wifi and various others settings.
-- WM_NODEBUG it is recommended to define this flag if you want WifiManager to leak your Wifi password over Serial
 ### OTA (disabled by default)
 There are 3 types of OTA tp update your firwware
 #### Arduino/ESP's classic push over UDP (disabled by default)